 While Morocco is generally safe to travel on your own, you’ll get so much more out of the experience and avoid lots of hassles—like those speeding tickets I mentioned above—if you hire a private driver and/or tour guide.

-We visited Morocco as a couple with our adult daughter and my elderly mom and felt like we got so much more out of two weeks in the country this way.
+We visited Morocco as a couple with our adult daughter and my elderly mom and felt like our two weeks in the country was enhanced so much this way.
+In fact, we highly recommend Morocco Daily Tours.

 And I say this as someone who prefers to travel independently in most countries and booked my first multi-day tour ever on this trip.